safaris since 1995

 Highlights of our Zakouma safari in Chad

-John Addison pushes the boundaries eager to explore Africa’s next best ‘secret’ destination.
-This trip is guaranteed to be a treat, John’s vast knowledge and boundless enthusiasm for all things wild and natural is spelling binding.
-If hot, untamed and untouched is the way you like it, this is Zakouma safari is a must.
+Here we push the boundaries – eager to explore Africa’s next best ‘secret’ destination.
+This trip is guaranteed to be an exclusive treat!
+Your guide Chris Worden, has lived in and led trips all over Africa – his vast knowledge and boundless enthusiasm for all things wild and natural is spellbinding.
+If hot, untamed and untouched is the way you like it, then this Zakouma safari is a must.

-- expole Zakouma National Park, one of the last remaining Sudano Sahelian ecosystems in Africa.
-Our Zakouma safari is led by experienced guide John Addison
+- explore Zakouma National Park, one of the last remaining Sudano Sahelian ecosystems in Africa

 - stay at Tinga Camp on the banks of the Bahr Tinga set amongst Tamarind trees.
 Accommodation is in ensuite cottages.
-Tinga Camp is in the middle of a wildlife rich area, ripe for exploration with day and night game drives in 4×4’s, game walks rounded of with bush dinners.
-There’s also the opportunity to visit the local community market – a highlight and a must for any visitor to Zakouma
+Tinga Camp is in the middle of a wildlife rich area, ripe for exploration with day and night game drives in 4×4’s, or game walks rounded off with bush dinners.
+Game is frequently in camp itself!

-- wildlife includes a thriving elephant and buffalo populations.
-(Elephant population which was brought back from the brink of extinction.
+- wildlife includes thriving elephant and buffalo populations.
+(Elephant population now well over 500 – brought back from the brink of extinction.
 Buffalo population that has grown from 200 in 1986, to over 10,000 in 2016)